 During the day, guests can enjoy lunch from any one of the venue’s three floors.
 But come evening, dinner is only available from the restaurant on the first floor.
 However, there are plenty of bar snacks available in the ground-floor pub and at the rooftop, for peckish drinkers.

-The third floor is home to an unexpected but delightful little boutique hotel, which underwent a makeover in 2021 to add another chic bolthole to London’s lineup of hotels.
+On the third floor is an unexpected but delightful little boutique four star hotel with carefully laid out rooms to rival London’s lineup of hotels.

-For instance, how many London bars have their own gardener on staff?
+As such, The Culpeper is perhaps the only London bar with its own gardener on staff.
 The Culpeper’s green-fingered head honcho is Jack Astbury, who uses the rooftop to grow ingredients for the kitchen and bar.
-They’ll find their way into a new menu from Head Chef Pawel Ojdowski, with dishes such as beef kofta with mint yoghurt and pickled chilli, lamb shoulder with purple sprouting broccoli and romesco sauce, and rhubarb panna cotta for dessert.
-All the ingredients not grown on the roof have been sourced from farmers and supplies who put regenerative farming practices at the heart of their work, such as meat from The Ethical Butcher, dairy from The Estate Dairy, and olive oil all the way from Two Fields Zakros in eastern Crete.
+Any ingredients they can’t grow themselves are sourced from farmers and suppliers who put regenerative farming practices at the heart of their work.
+These include meat from The Ethical Butcher, dairy from The Estate Dairy, and olive oil all the way from Two Fields Zakros in eastern Crete.

-It’s a truly wonderful little slice of sustainable heaven right here in London, from the little greenhouse to the plant life trailing behind diners.
-Whether you’re looking for a hit of fresh air and greenery, a sunny lunch among the plants, or a romantic sunset cocktail date, you’ve come to the right place!
+The Culpeper is a truly wonderful little slice of sustainable heaven right here in London, from the little greenhouse to the plant life that surrounds diners.
+Whether you’re looking for a hit of fresh air and greenery, a sunny lunch among the plants, or a romantic sunset cocktail date, it’s a can’t-miss spot!